Aliceville, Alabama: 1960

 During the civil rights movement, organizing in small communities such as Aliceville was often more dangerous for activists than it was in larger cities because of their isolation.
 As late as 1965, according to James Corder, a Primitive Baptist minister from Aliceville, Pickens County had not yet experienced any civil unrest related to the movement.
-Jordan was inspired by the Selma to Montgomery marches in March of that year to organize a civil rights group in Aliceville, which he called the "Rural Farm and Development Council" in order to avoid scrutiny.
+Rev. Corder was inspired by the March 1965 Selma to Montgomery marches to organize a civil rights group in Aliceville, which he called the "Rural Farm and Development Council" in order to avoid scrutiny.
 The group organized protests at the Aliceville city hall to oppose officially sanctioned racism in the city.

-In September 1969 black students held protests against the principal of an all-black school in Aliceville, prompting governor Albert Brewer to send National Guard troops into the city.
+In September 1969, Black students held protests against the principal of an all-Black school in Aliceville, prompting governor Albert Brewer to send National Guard troops into the city.
 Two of the city's all-black schools were closed on September 4 due to the demonstrations, and they reopened the next day under National Guard supervision.

 1970s and 1980s

 In 1982, Aliceville native Maggie Bozeman testified at Congressional hearings held in Montgomery, Alabama, concerning proposed amendments to the Voting Rights Act of 1965.
-She testified that as late as 1980 in Aliceville and Pickens County voting took place in the open rather than in private booths and that white police officers were stationed in polling places, taking photographs of people who assisted black voters.
+She testified that as late as 1980 in Aliceville and Pickens County, voting took place in the open rather than in private booths, and that white police officers were stationed in polling places, taking photographs of people who assisted black voters.
 This revelation outraged Republican congressman Henry Hyde, who had previously been unconvinced of the necessity of amending the law.

 Bozeman's testimony followed her 1979 arrest, conviction, and sentencing for vote fraud.
 Bozeman and fellow political activist Julia Wilder of Olney, Alabama were given "the sternest sentences for a vote fraud conviction in recent Alabama history": five years for Wilder and four for Bozeman.
 The sentences were upheld on appeal, prompting the formation of an organization, the National Coalition to Free Julia Wilder and Maggie Bozeman and Save the Voting Rights Act, and a march through Aliceville from Carrollton, Alabama, to Montgomery to publicize their cause.

-The United States Department of Justice sent eight poll-watchers to Aliceville to observe the 1984 primary election runoffs following reports from observers of the July 1984 main primaries.
+In 1984, the United States Department of Justice sent eight poll-watchers to Aliceville to observe the primary election runoffs, following reports from observers of the July 1984 main primaries.

 And after

-In November 2013 three tanker cars carrying crude oil exploded when an Alabama and Gulf Coast Railway train derailed near Aliceville.
-As of March 2014, the cleanup of the spilt oil was still not complete, despite four months of work.
+In November 2013, three tanker cars carrying crude oil exploded when an Alabama and Gulf Coast Railway train derailed near Aliceville.
+In March 2014, the cleanup of the spilt oil was still not complete, despite four months of work.
 About 750,000 gallons of Bakken crude was released.

 Geography

-Aliceville is located at (33.126276, -88.154427).
 According to the U.S. Census Bureau, the city has a total area of 4.5 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Aliceville has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+Within to the Köppen Climate Classification system, Aliceville has a humid subtropical climate, abbreviated "Cfa" on climate maps.